prprprus/softest/README.md

 🎉 Running HTTP server successfully
 ```

-If you have successfully launched Softest, open a browser, type `host` and `port`, you will see the following web interface:
+If you have successfully launched softest, open a browser, type `host` and `port`, you will see the following web interface:

 ![](https://raw.githubusercontent.com/prprprus/picture/master/softest1.png)

 # Contribution

-Thank you for your interest in the Softest, your help and contribution are very valuable, welcome star, fork, submit issue or PR.
+Thank you for your interest in the softest, your help and contribution are very valuable, welcome star, fork, submit issue or PR.

 # License